Menu

 How to read microphone specifications

-Specifications are generated to inform the user about a microphone.
-From the specs, you can find out about the basic features and how the microphone fits your needs - and your equipment.
+Microphone specifications are generated to inform users about the basic features of the mic and how the microphone fits your needs – as well as your equipment’s.

 Technology